-Figure 2-1 shows the block diagram for the Stratix II GX transceiver channel.
-Stratix II GX transceivers provide PCS and PMA implementations for all supported protocols.
+Figure 2-1 shows the block diagram for the Stratix II GX transceiver channel, and Table 2-2 shows which blocks within the transceiver are enabled when selecting protocol modes.
+Table 2-2 also shows the implementation of these functions for those standards.
+Stratix II GX transceivers provide PCS and PMA implementations for protocols such as XAUI and GIGE.
 The PCS portion of the transceiver consists of the word aligner, lane deskew FIFO buffer, rate matcher FIFO buffer, 8B/10B encoder and decoder, byte serializer and deserializer, byte ordering, and phase compensation FIFO buffers.